Yvette Flunder: Education, music, ministry

-In 2000, she founded the Fellowship of Affirming Ministries, a trans-denominational coalition of Christian churches who "desire to celebrate and proclaim the radically inclusive love of Jesus Christ", and was appointed its Presiding Bishop in 2003.
+In 2000, Flunder founded the Fellowship of Affirming Ministries, a trans-denominational coalition of churches that "desire to celebrate and proclaim the radically inclusive love of Jesus Christ",.
+She was appointed Presiding Bishop of the organization in 2003.

+Activism and honors

 Flunder identifies as a womanist and a reconciling liberation theologian.
 In 2005, she authored a book, Where the Edge Gathers: Building a Community of Radical Inclusion.
-Carlton Pearson cites her among the first religious leaders to embrace and encourage him after he was declared a heretic due to coming out in support of universal reconciliation.
+Prior to his death in 2023, Carlton Pearson named Flunder among the first religious leaders to embrace and encourage him after he was declared a heretic due to coming out in support of universal reconciliation.

-In 2013, she was named as a Distinguished Alumna of the Pacific School of Religion.
-On December 1, 2014, Flunder was a keynote speaker in the White House for World AIDS Day, where she described the harmful effects of stigma and homophobia on those living with HIV and on AIDS education in general.
-The following year she was a guest speaker at the American Baptist College's Garnett-Nabrit Lecture Series.
+In 2013, Flunder was named as a distinguished alumnus of the Pacific School of Religion.
+On December 1, 2014, Flunder was a keynote speaker in the White House for World AIDS Day, where she spoke about AIDS education and described the harmful effects of stigma and homophobia toward those living with HIV.
+The following year she was a guest speaker at American Baptist College's Garnett-Nabrit Lecture Series.

 Since 2015, Flunder has been a member of the board of trustees of the Starr King School for the Ministry and also served as a member of the Presidential Advisory Council on HIV/AIDS.

+Personal life

-Flunder's spouse is Shirley Miller, the cousin of Walter Hawkins; they have been committed partners since the mid-1980s.
+Flunder's spouse is singer Shirley Miller, cousin of Walter Hawkins.
+The couple has been together since the mid-1980s.